eandmsz/calc/README.md

 - Focusing on simplicity and ease-of-use: Does what you would expect from a calculator, nothing more or less
 - Logical and aesthetic layout: Superscript & subscript display, predefined themes, configurable fonts and shapes
 - Stateful operation for an intuitive workflow: can repeat the last operation or use backspace to delete backwards
-- Hackable: Button layout by editing config.toml
+- Hackable button layout via editing config.toml
+- 20 carefully crafted themes with user configurable font and button shape
+- Proper error messages
+- Intuitive context dependent user input with subscript/superscript support
-- Basic operations use decimal arithmetic, so `0.1 + 0.2 - 0.3` or `0.3 mod 0.1` result in exactly `0`
+- Decimal arithmetic for basic operations, so `0.1 + 0.2 - 0.3` or `0.3 % 0.1` results in exactly `0`
-- Transcendental functions (trigonometry, exponentials, logarithms, roots) use IEEE 754 f64 (gives 15–17 significant decimal digits precision)
+- IEEE 754 f64 for transcendental functions (trigonometry, exponentials, logarithms, roots) which gives 15–17 significant decimal digits precision

 ## Recommended fonts to install: